fpgaprince/rtd/docs/source/sequential.rst

 Flip Flops (FF)
 ===========================
+Keep in mind, we still have no introduced the clock.
+Think of input, control and output.

-A flip flop is edge triggered (can be negative or positive).
+A flip flop is an edge triggered (can be negative or positive) circuit.
-The input is sampled/captured on an edge of a clock or signal.
-Edge meaning the transition of the signal which is enable/clock.
+The input is sampled/captured on an edge of the control signal.
+Edge meaning the transition of the signal

 Nothing is passed to the output during either level, in comparison to the latch.